Got Questions?

 Q : What should I do, I can't print the cheat sheet?

-A : (1) First you need Adobe Reader to open the printable cheat sheets in PDF, if not, go to Adobe to download and install.
+A : (1) First you need the Adobe Reader to open the printable cheat sheets in PDF, if not, go to Adobe to download and install.
 (2) Run a test print on your printer from your computer.
 (3) If you are using Inkjet, print black and white, instead of grayscale, if not color.
 (4) Restart the computer and re-try.
 (5) If all fail, report to RLC.

 [top]